 Drugs called triptans, which treat migraines and cluster headaches, can also treat menstrual migraine.
 They affect the release of certain brain chemicals and block pain pathways in your brain.

-You'll probably need to take medicine 1 to 2 days before your period starts until it's over.
+You'll probably need to take medicine about 1 to 2 days before your period starts for up to a week.
 Some women need to take both a triptan and an NSAID.